Japan ex-leader Shinzo Abe assassinated while giving speech - NewsBreak

 In the next moment, security guards leap on top of a man in gray shirt who lies face down on the pavement.
 A double-barreled device that appeared to be a handmade gun is seen on the ground.

 Nara prefectural police confirmed the arrest of Tetsuya Yamagami, 41, on suspicion of attempted murder.
-They said an explosives team raided the suspect’s home to gather evidence.
-NHK reported that the suspect served in Japan's navy for three years in the 2000s and that he said he wanted to kill Abe because he had complaints that were not related to political views.
+NHK reported that the suspect served in the Maritime Self-Defense Force for three years in the 2000s.

 Other videos from the scene showed campaign officials surrounding Abe.
 The former leader was still highly influential in the governing Liberal Democratic Party and headed its largest faction, Seiwakai.
 Elections for Japan's upper house, the less powerful chamber of its parliament, are Sunday.